nvidia-riva/tutorials/tts-how-to-customize-speech.md

 # How to Customize the Output of Riva Text-To-Speech (TTS)

-In this tutorial, let's explore the customization techniques that can improve the quality of the voice synthesized by Riva, such as:
+In this tutorial, we will explore the customization techniques that can improve the quality of the voice synthesized by Riva, such as:

 - Controlling the pitch, rate and pronunciation.
 - Adding a speaker's accent: British English, American English